|Document revision:||2.2 (November 28, 2007, 10:45 GMT)|

 Hardware usage: significant

 - CIR (Committed Information Rate) - the guaranteed data rate.
-It means that traffic not exceeding this rate should always be delivered
+It means that traffic rate, not exceeding this value should always be delivered

 - MIR (Maximal Information Rate) - the maximal data rate router will provide